fielding/blox/README.md

 	* Locking sound effect ( only used on none hardDrop locks)
 	* Pause sound effect
 	* Game Over sound effect
+* Piece placement mode that helps create scenarios to practice/test wall kicks or t-spins.

 ### Bugs
 * Key events don’t update properly if the game is paused and a keyup event happens.